MichaelHaas99/graal/docs/reference-manual/valhalla/README-Graal-Valhalla.md

 Graal support for the new semantics introduced in JEP 401

 - if_acmp (substitutability check for inline types)
-- monitorenter (not allowed for inline types)
+- monitorenter (not allowed for value objects)
-- adaption of hashCode plugin in Graal
+- adaption of hashCode plugin in Graal (hash code of value objects is produced by the hash code of their fields)
 - PEA supports substitutability checks and avoids materialization of operands if possible

+Optimizations for JEP 401

 - access to new acmp profiling data over JVMCI (profiling data not yet optimal)
 - usage of acmp profiling data
-- inlining of equality comparison instead of slow call to Java library
+- inlining of substitutability check instead of slow call to Java library, avoided for recursive checks

-optimizations for JEP 401

 - access and store operations on null-restricted flat fields
 - access and store operations on null-restricted flat arrays
+- Valhalla calling convention
+  - pass the field values of a value object instead of a reference
+- Valhalla return convention
+  - return the field values of a value object instead of a reference if enough registers are available

-### Working on
+### Future work/ideas:

-- refactoring of bytecode parser changes into a node plugin
-- flattened inline type fields
-  - empty inline types can be optimized, not yet considered. maybe cause problem if flat?
-  - getfields on flattened fields can be delayed to avoid creation of unused nodes
-- flat arrays
+- support for the new intrinsics introduced with Valhalla
+- produce code for an allocation for a non-inlined method handle with a known scalarized return instead of a foreign call
 - use profiling data for flat arrays
-  - if inline type is not known at compile time do a runtime call (deoptimization at the moment)
-  - API for flat arrays in JVMCI
+- support for nullable (atomic) flat fields and arrays
-  - `System.arraycopy` snippets works incorrectly, throws ClassCastException because doesn't expect a fat array

-- Nullable flattened inline types cause problems in the JVM
-  - can't test my implementation (also not yet implemented in C1 and C2)
-  - wait for changes on the valhalla repo

-### Future work/ideas:

-- Scalarization of inline types which are function arguments or return values